PrometheanInfoSec/honeybadger-red/README.md

 ### Setup

 1. Copy the contents of the repository into the server/virtual host web root.
 2. Configure the web server/virtual host to restrict direct access to the "include", "data" and "admin" directories.
-See "admin/vhost_config.txt" for my Apache virtual host configuration file.
+See "admin/vhost_config.txt" for an example Apache virtual host configuration file.
 3. Initialize the database and logging system by visiting the UI in a browser.
 4. Create a user with the "create_user.py" script in the "admin" directory.
 If this fails, it is most likely due to a missing pre-requisite or failure to do step 3.
 5. Log in to the UI using the newly created account.